15 Under-$100 Holiday Gifts To Buy At Nordstrom Rack

 Gifts Under $25

 A cutie mini basket for placing precious trinkets in.

-Available in three gemstone options, these under-$10 crawler studs only look more expensive than they really are.

-The quest for great skin has never come at a better price.
+Nordstrom Rack has many macrame and woven home goods options from the brand Trinketree, the majority of which are under $10.

 Advertisement

 An actual raspberry beret...in cashmere!
 (This hat comes in an array of colors.)
+A cute and simple way to bring a little je ne sais quoi into your overall look.

 Something about the waffle texture makes this robe feel more elevated, no?
+With its above-knee length, kimono sleeves, and side pockets, this robe also happens to be a chic piece to "waffle" around the house in.

 This is from UGG, so you know the inside is lined with the good, fluffy stuff.
+And, if this pair happens to sell out at any point, just know that Nordstrom Rack has plenty more style options to spare.

 We may be headed for winter, but for some on your gift list, spring is always the thing.
+Luckily, this highly rated fragrance with a 4.7 out of 5 stars and 312 reviews is forever in bloom.
+"I literally can’t stop buying this daisy perfume !
+Seriously I’m obsessed with it !
+I love when I’m walking and people ask me what perfume I’m wearing," writes an enthused reviewer.

 You can never go wrong with gifting something fleece-y for the holidays.
+Scoring a perfect 5 stars, one reviewer says it's an "adorable soft shacket" for a neutral.
+They also mention it runs slightly big, which may be ideal for layering, so choose your size wisely.

 Gifts $51–$100